 Best practices for firewall rules configuration

-When you modify a firewall configuration, it is important to consider potential security risks to avoid future issues.
+When you change a firewall configuration, it’s important to consider potential security risks to avoid future issues.
 Security is a complex topic and can vary from case to case, but this article describes best practices for configuring perimeter firewall rules.

 Block by default

-Block all traffic by default and explicitly allow only specific traffic to known services.
+Block all traffic by default and explicitly enable only specific traffic to known services.
 This strategy provides good control over the traffic and reduces the possibility of a breach because of service misconfiguration.

 You achieve this behavior by configuring the last rule in an access control list to deny all traffic.
 You can do this explicitly or implicitly, depending on the platform.